1. Which among Puppet, Chef, SaltStack, and Ansible is the best Configuration Management (CM) tool? Why?

 21. Which automation gears can help with spinup services?

-The API tools can be used for spinup services and also for the written scripts.
+Answer: The API tools can be used for spinup services and also for the written scripts.
 Those scripts could be coded in Perl, bash or other languages of your preference.
 There is one more option that is patterned administration and stipulating tools such as a dummy or improved descendant.
-A tool called Scalr can also be used and finally we can go with a controlled explanation like a Rightscale. (devops interview questions and answers pdf)
+A tool called Scalr can also be used and finally, we can go with a controlled explanation like a Rightscale.

 22. How the processes start, stop and terminate works?
 How?

-Starting and stopping of an instance: If an instance gets stopped or ended, the instance functions a usual power cut and then change over to a clogged position.
+Answer: Starting and stopping an instance: If an instance gets stopped or ended, the instance functions a usual power cut and then changes over to a clogged position.
 You can establish the case afterward since all the EBS volumes of Amazon remain attached.
-If an instance is in stopping state, then you will not get charged for additional instance.
+If an instance is in stopping state, then you will not get charged for an additional instance.

 Finishing the instance: If an instance gets terminated it tends to perform a typical blackout, so the EBS volumes which are attached will get removed except the volume’s delete On Termination characteristic is set to zero.
 In such cases, the instance will get removed and cannot set it up afterward.